say-alireza/say-alireza/README.md

 Hey!
 I'm Alireza, a Computer Engineering student balancing university life with my obsession for building cool stuff on the web.

-Currently, I'm pursuing my **Bachelor's in Computer Engineering** — The mix of hardware fundamentals and software logic keeps things interesting.
+Currently, I'm pursuing my **Bachelor's in Computer Engineering** — The mix of fundamentals and software logic keeps things interesting.

 I genuinely enjoy the process.
 ##  My Focus Areas